MikeLanier/JMaze/README.md

 * need to learn how to "package" my app so that I can run it outside of the IDE.
 Maven or Gradle may be the solution for this.
 Intellij seems to already have a hook for Maven

+## 10/5/2017
+* ~~Create code to name, save and load mazes.
+As for the game, will not need this to start and adventure, but will need it to save and adventure~~
+   * ~~Create a class which contains all info for a given maze~~

 ## 10/1/2017
 ## 09/30/2017